The best way to sum up the Mizuno JPX-919 Forged irons? Forged design but with game improvement technology.

 - If you want to save the most amount of money, consider getting an older version of the JPX series, like the JPX 825 Pro or JPX 850 Forged.
 They have tons of used options available on the market, and the only difference between these older sets is the paint job.
 You can pick up a used set of the older models for about $300-$400.

-- The Mizuno JPX 919 Forged is in between a game improvement iron and a players iron
+- The Mizuno JPX 919 Forged irons are in between a game improvement iron and a players iron

 - Feels like a players irons due to forged design, but still has the slightly larger toplines and perimeter weighting to aid in the overall forgiveness